I have posted, by my count, 150 characters based on rock and pop songs. Most have superpowers; many have super abilities like Batman or Black Widow.

 I'm Looking Through You (Beatles)

-Half a Boy (Nick Lowe)
+Half a Boy, Jetpack Boomerang (Nick Lowe)

 Penthouse Pauper, Sinister Purpose (CCR)